writethedocs/www/docs/conf/na/2016/news/more-conference-details.md

 to work on.
 Let us know and we will add it to the list on our website, so people will know it's an option.

+New this year, the combined efforts of a couple of meetup organizers have produced an API docs workshop on Sunday as well.
+Depending on attendance, this event will be held at CENTRL, as part of the Writing Day, or if it grows larger, in Lola's Room at the main conference venue (not far away).

 We encourage everyone to drop by on Sunday evening for our conference reception.
 You'll have a chance to get acquainted with each other over some drinks and snacks.
 We'll also help groups organize dinner plans so that you can continue